Markets & payments

 The Reserve Bank of New Zealand transacts in financial markets to implement its monetary policy objective and provide liquidity to the banking system.
 The Bank also provides standby facilities for cash and New Zealand government bonds.

-The Reserve Bank of New Zealand Act enables the Reserve Bank to intervene in the foreign exchange market and requires the Reserve Bank to hold foreign exchange reserves to provide the capacity to intervene.
+The Reserve Bank of New Zealand Act enables the Reserve Bank to intervene in the foreign exchange market.
+We own and manage New Zealand’s foreign exchange reserves that provide the capacity to intervene.

 The Reserve Bank has both an oversight and operational role in the payment system in New Zealand.
 The operational activities of the payment system include the provision of currency and a range of payment and settlement services.